CloudCannon/pagefind/docs/content/docs/ui-usage.md

 ---
 title: "Using the Default UI"
 nav_title: "Using the Default UI"
-nav_section: Pagefind UI Reference
+nav_section: Searching
-weight: 60
+weight: 3
 ---

-Pagefind provides a UI component that supports searching, filtering, and metadata out of the box.
+Pagefind provides a Default UI component that supports searching, basic filtering, sub results, and metadata out of the box.

 ## Adding the Pagefind UI to a page